Our students are ready for anything.

 Head of School

-is Executive Director and Head of School of Escuela del Sol Montessori and The Harwood Art Center.
+Ms. Friedje is Executive Director and Head of School of Escuela del Sol Montessori and The Harwood Art Center.
 She became the school’s first director in 1980, at a time when this one-room preschool was on the verge of collapse.
-Ms. vanGils organized a Board of Trustees and worked with them, faculty and staff to give the school direction, taking it from a one-room preschool to one of Albuquerque’s preeminent early childhood, elementary and junior high schools.
-Ms. vanGils orchestrated the purchase of the former Harwood Girls’ School property to provide stability and longevity for the school.
-This purchase also made possible the creation of The Harwood Art Center.
+Ms. Friedje organized a Board of Trustees and worked with them, faculty and staff to give the school direction, taking it from a one-room preschool to one of Albuquerque’s pre-eminent early childhood, elementary and junior high schools.
+To provide stability and longevity for the school, Ms. Friedje orchestrated the purchase of the former Harwood Girls’ School property.
+This purchase integral in the creation of The Harwood Art Center.

-Through her work with the school and its art center, Ms. vanGils expresses her professional, creative and personal goals by seeing to it that the organization touches the lives of a diverse population, enabling them to be open to the possibilities of their own making.
+Through her work with the school and The Harwood, Ms. Friejde works to touch the lives of a diverse population, enabling them to be open to the possibilities of their own making.